brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 1. (Optional if you don't yet have a working Cloudflare set-up):
    Get a domain name and set-up Cloudflare.
 See section [Domain Name and Cloudlfare Set-Up](#domain-name-and-cloudlfare-set-up) for details.
-1. Set the "external_hostname" add-on option with your domain name or a subdomain that you want to use to access Home Assistant.
+1. Set the "j" add-on option with your domain name or a subdomain that you want to use to access Home Assistant.
 1. (Optional) Change the "tunnel_name" add-on option (default: homeassistant).
 1. **Make sure that there is no DNS entry with your desired external hostname and